cvtsh248/CPUFresh/README.md

 # CPUFresh

-Work in progress 8 bit CPU
+Work in progress 8 bit CPU, designed in verilog, and simulated via verilator.